juhye-m/Digital-Fabrication-Projects-for-Physics70/content/posts/FinalProject/index.md

 }
 ```

+## Okay, final touches for real.

+I drew!
+Made it cute!
+See the final video. :)

 ## Limitations
 I went over some limitations, but here are some of them listed:
 - Not enough digital inputs on the microcontroller.